Aftaputra/Microscope-OF/apidocs/dev/webapp.md

 The development server is accessed on a different port from the microscope API.
 When Vite starts, it creates a proxy that proxies all routes starting with `/api` to `http://localhost:5000/api`.
 This is useful when using either the simulation server or when developing directly on a microscope.

-If developing on a different computer you can run:
+If developing the webapp on a different computer you can run:

     npm run serve:microscope